 Lawrence was already in his late fifties when he started working for Popular Publications.
 He started doing interior illustrations for western, detective, and romance pulps and used the same photographic style that he used for newspaper illustration.
 The crisp, detailed line work was perfectly suited for inexpensive pulp paper.
 Lawrence was incredibly fast compared to most other professional artists; he could complete a full page, detailed, black-and-white illustration in only a few hours.
 He was the perfect fill-in artist for other artists who might fall behind on their deadlines or not finish an illustration.

-It is though that Stevens retired in the early 1950s when he moved to Connecticut.
+It is thought that Stevens retired in the early 1950s, when he moved to Connecticut.
 One of the finest interior artists ever to work in the science fiction field, he died unnoticed by the science fiction community in January 1960.

 Frank, Jane.
 A Biographical Dictionary: Science Fiction and Fantasy Artists of the Twentieth Century.
 Published by McFarland & Company, Inc.,

 Jefferson, North Carolina, and London, 2009. p.
 436.